TheOliG/route-monitoring/README.txt

+A Cloud Based Solution For Monitoring The Travel Time Between Two Points (API Key Not Included)

 The route name should be in the format XYZ-ABC eg: MEL-SYD

 To add an active route use this link in the following format (remove the square brackets):